hotam-singh/tutorials/tutorials.md

 Node.js is basically a library and a runtime environment that allows us to execute javascript on the server.

+### What Node.js is not?
+* Node.js is not a JavaScript library, but it is a platform to execute JavaScript on server side.
+* Node.js programs are written in JavaScript but there is no DOM manipulation provided by Node.js.

+### Who has developed Node.js?
+Node.js was developed by `Ryan Dahl` and other developers working at `Joyent`.
+It was first released in 2009 supporting only Linux.
+In 2011, windows version was released.

 ### What is V8?

-V8 is Google’s open-source high-performance javascript engine written in c++.
-V8 has following functionalities.
+V8 is Google’s open-source high-performance javascript engine written in c++ and implements ES5.

+**Key Points about V8 JavaScript Engine:**

+* It can be run standalone or can be embedded into any C++ application.
+* It uses just-in-time compilation (JIT) to execute JavaScript code.
+* It is used by many open source projects like Node.js and MongoDB to execute JavaScript on server side.
 * Compiles and executes javascript source code.
 * Handles memory allocation for objects.
 * Garbage collects the objects if no longer needed.